 One of the most beautiful Christmas traditions I have adopted is to build a meaningful collection of Christmas ornaments on our Christmas tree.

 A lovely friend of mine once showed me her Christmas Tree, and said “this tree was the story of her life”.
 Because it was filled with ornaments that meant something to her.
 I loved that!

-It was covered with ornaments collected from holidays, ornaments that were given to her over the years and what touched my heart, were all the ornaments that her children has made when they were little.
-She said she lovingly wraps each of them in bubble wrap to protect them each year.
+It was covered with ornaments collected from holidays, ornament gifts given over the years; and Christmas craft ornaments that her children made when they were little.
+She said she lovingly wraps each of them in bubble wrap to pack them away every year.

-We have adopted this same tradition that our Christmas Tree is the story of our life.
-And every year when we put up our tree, we relive all those special moments together all over again.
+A few years we started this tradition in our home.
+And every year when we put up our tree, we relive all those special moments all over again.

 - Donate a toy to the Salvation Army or Kmart “Giving Tree”

 There is nothing that brings that special Christmas ‘warm’ feeling quicker than giving to someone else.